19hours/sg-statutes/Acts/Income Tax Act.md

 [27/2009]

-(2D) No writing-down allowances under subsections (1A) and (1B) shall be made in respect of any intellectual property rights in respect of which the requirement under subsection (2A) has been waived under subsection (2B), or any approved intellectual property rights referred to under subsection (2C).
+(2D) No writing-down allowances under subsections (1A), (1B) and (1BAA) shall be made in respect of any intellectual property rights in respect of which the requirement under subsection (2A) has been waived under subsection (2B), or any approved intellectual property rights referred to under subsection (2C).

 [29/2010]

+[Act 37 of 2014 wef 27/11/2014]

-(2E) Where writing-down allowances have been made to any company under subsection (1A) or (1B) in respect of the acquisition of any intellectual property rights and any of the following events occurs within 5 years from the acquisition of such intellectual property rights:
+(2E) Where writing-down allowances have been made to any company under subsection (1A), (1B) or (1BAA) in respect of the acquisition of any intellectual property rights and any of the following events occurs within 5 years from the acquisition of such intellectual property rights:

 (a) the rights come to an end without being subsequently revived;